Blog – Forensic Analysis of Analog Audio Tape

 Recently, I worked on a case that required forensic audio enhancement of an analog microcassette tape recording.
 To properly enhance the analog voice recording, I needed to first convert the analog microcassette tape into a digital audio file.
-A digital audio file also allows the enhancement process to become repeatable to an exact amount, which is exceedingly difficult in the analog audio environment.
+A digital audio file also allows the enhancement process to be repeatable to an exact amount.
+To point out, exactness can be exceedingly difficult in the analog audio environment.
 Audio forensic enhancement is a scientific process.
 The methods used must be precise, repeatable, and reproducible, meaning other scientists must repeat the same process one hundred times and obtain the same, similar, or compatible results of the procedure.
 Additionally, converting the analog microcassette to an uncompressed lossless digital audio file enables the ability to use software tools, which are the best methods currently available and approved by the scientific community.

 Step one was to examine the tape for any physical characteristics that I should be concerned with.
 The physical tape was in good condition.
 Next, I digitized the analog microcassette tape to a digital wave file using a 1/8th inch TRS to ¼ inch TS cable and an analog to digital converter.
 The output of the recording device connects to the input of the audio interface.
 To proceed with the voice enhancement, I used an audio recording software to record the playback of the microcassette player into a digital wave file.
 This audio recovery process allows me to listen critically and then determine the steps needed to forensically enhance and improve the intelligibility of the audio file based on best practices.